C$ 137 Find Cheap Flights from Quebec to British Columbia

 • How many cities have direct flights to British Columbia?

-From Quebec, there are direct flights to British Columbia from 2 cities.
-The city with the most direct flights is Montreal, with 263 direct flights each week.
+From Quebec, there are direct flights to British Columbia from one city.
+This city is Montreal and there are 162 direct flights each week.

 • How many direct flights to British Columbia are there each day?

-There are around 39 direct flights from within Quebec to British Columbia every day.
-Most flights (35%) depart in the evening.
+There are around 24 direct flights from within Quebec to British Columbia every day.
+Most flights (38%) depart in the afternoon.

 • How many direct flights to British Columbia are there each week?